cesarderio/Scripts/Python/Py_Dom_Check/README.md

 ## Date of Latest Revision

-- 10/05/2023
+- 12/07/2024

-## License
+## **License**

-This script is provided as-is without any warranties.
+- This script is provided as-is without any warranties.
 Users are advised to review and understand the script before executing it.

+- This project is licensed under the MIT License.
+See the LICENSE file for details.